palewire/first-visual-story/tutorial/embeds.md

 Now that we have containers for the iframes, let’s go back and get those iframe embed codes and paste them within the `div`s with the class `graphic`.

 The iframe embed codes are located in the “Publish & Embed” step of each chart in Datawrapper.
 In cases where you make a chart youself, you can find the code there.
-In many cases, a might delegate the creation of an outside asset to colleague.
-Then they'll provide you with the necessary iframe code.
+If you delegate the creation of an outside asset to colleague, they can provide you with the necessary iframe code.
 Let's simulate that here.
-Here's the iframe code for the first chart.
+Here's the `iframe` element for the first chart.

 ```html
 <iframe